kurtosis-tech/kurtosis/docs/docs/quickstart.md

 ...Kurtosis simply swapped in the correct Postgres container Execution-time values.
 While future references take some getting used to, [we've found the feedback loop speedup to be very worth it][why-multi-phase-runs-explanation].

-**What you've just seen is Kurtosis' powerful ability to data generated at runtime to set up service dependencies in multi-container test environments.
+**What we've just seen is Kurtosis' powerful ability to data generated at runtime to set up service dependencies in multi-container test environments.
 We also saw how seamless it was to to run on-box CLI commands on a container.**

 Modifying data
 --------------
 Now that we have an API, we should be able to interact with the data.

-[Inspect][kurtosis-enclave-inspect-reference] your enclave:
+[Inspect][kurtosis-enclave-inspect-reference] our enclave:

 ```bash
 kurtosis enclave inspect quickstart